Delicious and easy smoked brisket recipe.

 Pulling a brisket out of the smoker.

-Step Five – Resting the Smoked Brisket
+Step 5 – Resting the Smoked Brisket

 This is one of the most crucial steps to my smoked brisket recipe.
 We are going to let the brisket rest, but not just on the counter.
 Remove all the foil from your brisket and rewrap it up in a couple layers of parchment paper, then wrap a towel around it.